zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 A controller is a Ruby class which inherits from `ApplicationController` and has methods just like any other class.
-Once an incoming request is matched to a controller by the router, Rails creates an instance of that controller class and calls the method with the same name as the action.
+Once an incoming request is matched to a controller by the router, Zoisite creates an instance of that controller class and calls the method with the same name as the action.

 ```ruby